FunhouseAtelier/remix-v2-examples/README.md

 [https://github.com/FunhouseAtelier/remix-v2-examples](https://github.com/FunhouseAtelier/remix-v2-examples)

 The examples in **01.
-Installing and Running Remix** are based on [the official Quick Start guide](https://remix.run/docs/en/main/start/quickstart), and the examples in sections 02-04 are based on the techniques demonstrated in [the official Remix Tutorial](https://remix.run/docs/en/main/start/tutorial).
+Installing and Running Remix** are based on [the official Quick Start guide](https://remix.run/docs/en/main/start/quickstart), and the examples in sections 02-04, along with example 05a, are based on the techniques demonstrated in [the official Remix Tutorial](https://remix.run/docs/en/main/start/tutorial).
 Those examples are not meant to be a replacement for the Quick Start guide or Remix Tutorial, which explain in greater depth how the techniques work, especially behind the scenes, and tie them all together into one example app.
-The Funhouse Atelier examples mentioned above are meant to simplify the demonstration of the same techniques, for ease of atomic reference and replication.
+The Funhouse Atelier examples mentioned above are meant to simplify and isolate the demonstration of the same techniques, for ease of atomic reference and replication.

 ## Usage

 The examples in this repository all follow a common pattern, with the following principles in mind:

-- Document a step-by-step process to implement each technique of Remix or optional web technology integration that (except for **01.
-Installing and Running Remix**) assumes you are starting with a new Remix v2 project, created by using the **01a.
-With `npx`** method and default settings.
-The step-by-step instructions are found in the `README.md` file inside each example project root folder, and they are generally organized by the pathname of the file to be created or edited.
+- Document a step-by-step process to implement each technique of Remix or optional web technology integration.
+The step-by-step instructions are found in the `README.md` file inside each example project root folder, and they are generally outlines by the pathname of the file to be created or edited.

 - Show the complete result of following all steps in the example project code, and include comments in the files to call out where each step can be found in the code, to make it clear how to replicate each technique in another Remix project.